twitter

 As a result, we identified Shaker (potassium voltage-gated channel protein Shaker isoform X3) as a genetic region specifically differentiated in Southern populations.
 It is a gene potentially associated with abnormal behavior, lifespan, and sleep in fruit flies (Drosophila) (Figure 3).
 Nine genes, including GDPGP1 and CBS, were found in the specifically differentiated genetic region in Central populations.
 GDPGP1 controls glycogen quantity, while CBS is important in methionine metabolism and is associated with energy metabolism.
 Six genes, including NPC2 and HYPK, were specifically differentiated in Northern populations.
 The expression level of NPC2 is reported to differ in the event of infection with a pathogen, while HYPK is associated with apoptosis (cell death), and therefore could potentially be linked to immune function.

 Figure 3.
 Genetic region of specific differentiation in Southern populations (Shaker)Population branch statistic (PBS) is a statistical measure used as an indicator of the degree of genetic differentiation.
 The whole genome was divided into specific ranges and the scores were calculated for each.
-A total of 25 genes were detected from the outlier window region in the upper 0.1% range.
+A total of 25 genes were detected from the outlier window regions in the upper 0.1% range.
 Specific differentiation was found in the region surrounding Shaker in the Southern region populations.

 We also investigated the correlation between genes and environmental differences, specifically temperature, snowfall, precipitation, and hours of sunlight (Figure 4).
 This involves, for example, detecting patterns in which the genotype changes like a gradation as the average temperature at the location where the sample was collected rises.
 Although our analysis on the basis of correlation with these environmental variables succeeded in detecting around 70 candidate genes, none had any points in common with the 25 genes associated with differentiation on a population basis.
 This suggests that Japanese honeybees adapt to the specific environment in each region, making it unfeasible for them to simply move further north if temperatures rise in the future.